Alfresco/alfresco-content-app/docs/extending.md

 The application also comes with the `/src/assets/plugins/` folder already preconfigured to store external files.

-You can create plugins that change, toggle or extend the following areas:
+You can create plugins that change, toggle, or extend the following areas:

 - Navigation sidebar links and groups
 - Context Menu